ratwolfzero/hopalong_python/README.md

 - 3: *a = p, b = p, c = 0*

-Here,*p* is a constant parameter, unchanged within each set.
+Here,*p* is a constant parameter not euqal to zero $p \neq 0$, unchanged within each set.

 Case Analysis: Parameter Set 3 (*a=p,b=p,c=0*)